 Real Estate Club

-The Real Estate Club at the University of Wisconsin is one of the largest student-run organizations on campus.
+The Real Estate Club at the University of Wisconsin is one of the oldest and largest student-run organizations on campus.
 Beginning in the late 1970s, both graduate and undergraduate students gather for monthly meetings to hear from speakers from professionals in the real estate industry.
-These speakers cover a wide variety of topics including debt markets, development, REITs, green building, and institutional trends.
+These speakers cover a wide variety of topics including debt markets, local and national development, REITs, green building, and institutional trends.
 Real Estate Club meetings allow students, alumni, and professionals to network with one another and gain insight on the industry.
 The Wisconsin Real Estate Club also offers two trips each year for students to network with real estate professionals, tour properties, and a variety of other opportunities to learn from industry leaders.
 Past trips have included locations such as Los Angeles, Boston, Washington, DC, Phoenix, New York City, and Denver.

 Women in Real Estate Club